 Embodied Compassion – What do I care about in this situation?
 Do I need to set a boundary to ensure that people are safe and my own needs are being met?
 What is the courageous thing to do or say here?

-And I would also add gratitude and forgiveness to this list.
-In this context:
+I would also add gratitude and forgiveness to this list:

 Gratitude – Some luxuries in life to be grateful for if you have them…